 In addition, 1:1 reading is put in place for children that need extra practise.
 Books that the children take home are carefully chosen to match the children’s interests and their level of fluency.

 Types of reading

-Reading for phonics - Explicit mention and use of reading books that link to phonics sounds are shared with pupils and online with families too and are referenced when they appear elsewhere across the curriculum.
+Reading for phonics - Explicit mention and use of reading books that link to phonics sounds are shared with pupils and their families too and are referenced when they appear elsewhere across the curriculum.

-Reading for comprehension and accuracy - Children pick from the book banded books in the library and outside Year 1 classrooms.
-Children are also introduced to new and engaging texts through topics across the school and more formally through separately taught guided reading* sessions in school from years 3 to 6.
+Reading for comprehension and accuracy - As children move into Key Stage 2, they can pick from the book banded books in the library.
+Children are also introduced to new and engaging texts through topics across the school and more formally through separately taught guided reading sessions in school from years 3 to 6.

 Reading for pleasure - In addition, we encourage pupils to choose books from the school library or from classroom libraries that they enjoy and want to read (sometimes again and again if it’s a favourite).
 Children are also read to daily in lessons and at other times too.

 Reading for pleasure at Berewood Primary School

 Every child at Berewood Primary School will have...